Xaeroxe/nitro-game-engine/README.md

 Nitro is a game engine built in Rust for Windows, Mac OSX, and Linux systems.

-The Nitro project aims to be a complete game development solution, complete with a scene editor, asset import, and all the features we've come to expect from commercial offerings such as Unity or Unreal Engine 4.
+The Nitro project aims to be a complete game development solution, including a scene editor, asset import, and all the features we've come to expect from commercial offerings such as Unity or Unreal Engine 4.
 We're not there yet.
-This project is very much so a Work In Progress.
-You could create a game with Nitro as it exists today but you would be better served by several other engines as of this moment.
+This project is a Work In Progress.
+You can make some basic games with it as it is today, for example a mario clone.
+However in some areas the API endpoints are a bit scarce and some features such as multiplayer are missing entirely.

 # Progress thus far
 * Very basic asset management exists.
 * A 2D rendering backend powered by SDL2 is present, 3D is a long ways off at this point.
+* "Immediate mode" GUI system driven by Components.
 * Audio playback, including features such as volume and pausing/resuming are present.
 * The nphysics physics library has been integrated into Nitro and exposed to the end user.
 * Rebindable keys and input axes exist and can be queried by Components.